Lachtan9K/spselit-javascript/03-VariablesAndDataTypes.md

 ### string

-This is just a normal text of variable length and can be written either by using `''` (single quotes) looking like `Hey it is me ...` or by using `""` (double quotes) looking like `"Hey it is me ..."`.
+This is just a normal text of variable length and can be written either by using `''` (single quotes) looking like `'Hey it is me ...'` or by using `""` (double quotes) looking like `"Hey it is me ..."`.

 Every project has defined which style of quotes is using if either single or double - it does not matter which just don't mix them.